 - Nomination Procedure

 Eligible nominators include all current students and alumni of UWRF.
 An on-line nomination form will be made available through the university web site, and advertised electronically to current students and alumni.
-Seniors, three, and five year alumni will receive solicitations via postcard along with their Distinguished Teacher Award nominating materials.

 - Selection Procedure

 The Advising Committee will review the nominations.
 The committee’s selection will not solely be based on the number of nominations received but will also take into account students’ and alumni comments in order to address disparity in advising loads in different departments.
+The committee will use a rubric approved by the Advising Committee to evaluate the qualitative feedback provided by nominators as part of the selection process.

 - Recommendation to the Chancellor